 - ice cubes (as required)

-- Add watermelon cubes to the large jar of a blender and blend until smooth.
+- Add watermelon cubes to the large jar of a blender or a food processor and blend until smooth.
 Don’t bother if the watermelon has a few seeds.
 We are going to strain the juice anyway.

-- Add mint to a pitcher and muddle it using a muddler or a wooden spoon.
-Add sugar and lime juice to the pitcher and stir until the sugar is dissolved.
+- Add mint leaves to a large pitcher and muddle them using a muddler or the back of a wooden spoon.
+Add sugar and lime juice to the pitcher and stir until the sugar dissolves.

 - Stir in the white rum and watermelon juice.

-- Take 4 tall serving glasses and add 2-3 ice cubes, 2 lime rounds and 2-3 mint leaves to each of them.
+- Take 4 tall serving glasses and add 2-3 ice cubes, 2 lime rounds, and 2-3 mint leaves to each.